Sibin-Sibi/Data_visualization/README.md

   - Clustered Bar chart
  ### Multivariate exploration
  Multivariate exploration means generation of visuals based on a three or more variables.
+ * Both qualitative and quatitative data
    - Encoding via Size
    - Encoding via Shape
    - Encoding via Color
 Encoding via color is the most common practise while working with multivariate exploration